Lkim02/EscapeDungeon/README.md

 - **Camera Configuration and Movement**: Currently set to FOLLOW mode, with the ability to toggle modes via key presses.

-- Model Import and Display

-  : Includes support for skeletal models and animations, using the ASSIMP library.
+- Model Import and Display: Includes support for skeletal models and animations, using the ASSIMP library.

   - Static models can be imported in formats like `.obj`, while dynamic models can use formats such as `.dae` and `.fbx`.
   - Vertex shaders support animation playback.